burakcanturk/GCD-LCM-Finder/README.md

 pip install gcd-lcm-calculator
 ```

-You can use this library with this command
+On Python, you can use this library with this command
 ```
 import gcdlcm
 ```